 Looking to Start a Data Science Career?

-We have a special course for you.
-Starting a Career in Data Science with Ken Jee takes you through all the steps to landing a data science job.
+With our course Starting a Career in Data Science, you can start building up your knowledge to a successful data science career.
+And the course Introduction to Data and Data Science takes you through essential data science terms and processes.
 You'll learn how to create your data science project portfolio, build your resume, get an interview through networking, succeed during the phone interview, solve the take-home test, and ace the behavioral and technical questions.